Types of couches and sofas

 • Living Room Ideas to Transform Your Space Bar Height

-Bar-height tables, standing at 40 to 42 inches, add a fun and relaxed vibe to your home.
+Bar-height dining tables measure 40 to 42 inches tall and are designed for casual, social dining spaces.
 Often associated with pub-style seating, they’re an excellent choice for breakfast nooks, compact dining areas, or spaces where you want to create a cozy, informal atmosphere.
 These tables are perfectly functional but also bring a more unique design to your dining room.

 Shop all Bar-Height Tables